 NEW YORK, Nov.
-2, 2021 -- As we move our clocks back an hour this weekend with the end of daylight savings, our streets and highways become more dangerous.
-There is an increased risk of drowsy driving as we do more driving in darkness.
+2, 2023 -- As we move our clocks back an hour when daylight savings time ends this weekend, the risk of drowsy driving increases as we do more driving in darkness.

-"Fatigue is a factor in more than 328,000 crashes every year," said Michelle Anderson of the National Road Safety Foundation, a non-profit group that produces free driver safety materials used in schools and by parents nationwide.
-"Drowsiness results in about 6,400 traffic fatalities every year.
-That's no small thing."
+"More crashes happen in the dark," said Michelle Anderson of the National Road Safety Foundation, a non-profit group that produces free driver safety materials used in schools and by parents nationwide.